OPCFoundation/UA-.NETStandard/README.md

 Please follow instructions in this [article](https://aka.ms/dotnetcoregs) to setup the dotnet command line environment for your platform.
 As of today .Net Standard 2.0 is required.

 ### Prerequisites
-1. Once the `dotnet` command is available, navigate to the root folder in your local copy of the repository and execute `dotnet restore UA-NetStandard.sln`.
+1. Once the `dotnet` command is available, navigate to the root folder in your local copy of the repository and execute `dotnet restore UA Reference.sln`.
 This command calls into NuGet to restore the tree of dependencies.

 ### Start the server
 1. Open a command prompt.